VOLUNTEER FOR US

 Community First Responders

-A Community First Responder is a volunteer who makes themselves available to be dispatched by Ambulance Control to attend a potentially life-threatening emergency.
+A Community First Responder is a trained volunteer who makes themselves available to be dispatched by Ambulance Control to attend a potentially life-threatening emergency.
 They are trained as a minimum in basic life support and the use of a defibrillator.
-First Responders are alerted by the Joint Emergency Services Control Centre at the same time as an ambulance is deployed and, as they are already in the community they can often get to the patient first.
+Community First Responders are alerted by the Joint Emergency Services Control Centre at the same time as an ambulance is deployed and, as they are already in the community they can often get to the patient first.

 A Community First Responder will be dispatched to ‘Priority One’ type emergency calls which include: